What Causes Forceps Delivery Complications?

 Forceps delivery complications causes may lead to a range of birth injuries, including:

-• Hematomas: A buildup or pooling of fluid or blood around the baby’s brain.
+- Hematomas: A buildup or pooling of blood under the scalp or around the baby’s brain.

-• Shoulder dystocia: This happens when one or both of the baby’s shoulders get stuck during vaginal delivery.
-Shoulder dystocia can cause fractures to the baby’s upper arm bone and collarbones, Horner’s syndrome, and a compressed umbilical cord, which can cause brain injury or death.
+- Shoulder dystocia: This happens when one or both of the baby’s shoulders get stuck during vaginal delivery.
+Shoulder dystocia can cause fractures to the baby’s upper arm bone and collarbones and cause a block in blood flow to the baby’s brain, which can cause brain injury or death.

-• Spinal cord damage: Doctors may cause spinal cord injuries when turning the baby around.
+- Spinal cord damage: Doctors may cause spinal cord injuries when turning the baby around in the womb.
 Spinal cord injuries can cause paralysis and loss of function in the legs.

 Brain bleeds, hematomas, and hydrocephalus can potentially cause long-term neurological injuries to the baby’s brain, which can lead to cerebral palsy and other permanent disabilities.